fmt

 differ from input flags, while representing the same account.

-Invalid input fails with an error like Failed to convert address from <input>.
+Invalid input fails with an error like Cannot parse address: <input>.

 Example: